h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 }
 ```

  The new code that wasn't present in our last implementation of a bind shell, really starts in earnest with `read(new_sockfd, input, sizeof(input));`.
+You can see that a little earlier in the program we had declared a `char input[30]` variable.
+What we're doing here is executing a `read()` syscall and passing it the file descriptor returned by our `accept()` command.
+So when someone makes a connection to our bind shell, we are reading their input.

+ We use the `strcmp()` function, which returns a pointer to the location of the first occurence of the second argument

 ## TEST